Using Turtle Diagrams with AS9100

 Turtle Diagrams can help both management and the workforce better understand the process.
 The diagram helps layout the framework in an easy to follow fashion, and can identify gaps in the organization’s structure.
 When the diagram is laid out the organization can further develop measures for better efficiency.

 - AS9100 is based off of ISO 9001- there are several clauses within the requirements that may benefit from using a turtle diagram.
 These clauses are:

 - 7.4 Communication

 - 8.4 External Providers

 So how do you use a Turtle Diagram?

 The Turtle Diagram is made up of 6 areas, all surrounding the process, which is considered the turtle body.
 The 6 areas are: inputs, materials & equipment (what), support processes, procedures & methods (how), outputs, competence skills & training (whom), and finally performance indicators (results).

 Process: The center of the diagram is titled “process”.
-This box address the value adding step, and any sequence that fall within the scope of the process.
+This box addresses the value adding step, and any sequence that falls within the scope of the process.
 A process may involve many employees and multiple departments within your organization.